lholliger/bytebeam/README.md

     - Possibly do it with a pre-shared secret since things tend to be one-direction
         - is there an easy way to do key exchange without both people needing the client?
     - Allow for decryption using built-in tools when downloading using openssl and curl
-- [ ] Hold client state in some config instead of needing envionment variables for all usage
+- [x] Hold client state in some config instead of needing envionment variables for all usage
     - also perhaps add a "beam config"
+    - needs cleanup
 - [x] Move server as a feature to remove unneeded features for those only using the client
 - [ ] Possibly do away with the "secret" so that one value is for upload and another is for download
     - could be confusing if there is more than one "token" per upload/download pair